Skip to main content

 Phishing

-In a phishing scheme, the scammer attempts to obtain private information from a victim by posing as a reputable entity in an email or other electronic communication.
-For example, the scammer may send you an email posing as a bank representative and claiming that your account requires verification.
+They claim that your account requires verification.
 The email would then direct you to a fake banking site where you would be asked to provide sensitive information like your account number, username, password, and more.
 With this information, the scammer would then have access to your account.

 Work at Home

-You've probably seen ads online for jobs that seem too good to be true.
-Unfortunately, most of them are.
 Many work-at-home schemes require you to purchase expensive materials or pay upfront fees without providing you with the means to earn a living.
-Others are Ponzi schemes, requiring you to recruit others in exchange for a cut of the fees.
+They may be pyramid schemes or Ponzi schemes, requiring you to recruit others in exchange for a cut of the fees.

 Fake Apartment Rentals

 Like work-at-home opportunities, rental ads are sometimes too good to be true.
 In a rental scam, the perpetrator places an ad on Craigslist or another classified site advertising a rental unit for a good price.
 The photos and other information are often stolen from legitimate listings.
-When potential renters show interest, the scammer claims to be out of town and asks them to wire first-month's rent or other fees to an out-of-state location.

-“Catfish" Scams
+'Catfish' Scams

 Unexpected Prizes